 CURIOUS WHY ARE DISTANCES DESCRIBED AS A RANGE?

 Open Water Planet operates on the belief that everything in nature varies.
 No two swimmers are the same, no two locations are the same, so why should all courses and distances be the same?
 That just doesn't make sense!

 Official courses vary in length dependent upon the individual location's water characteristics in addition to the expected weather patterns that might be in effect on race day.
 This is done to ensure the safest and most enjoyable races for our athletes.
 Athletes are advised to train for the longest distance listed in their category.
-When the course map is posted 60 days prior to the event, estimated distances will be announced.
 If you have any questions, please feel free to reach out to us!

 COURSE MAP (Official Course Map coming soon)

 Course maps are tentative and subject to change due to weather, boat traffic, better or safer routes or any number of reasons.

 Permissible Strokes.
 Swimmers may use any stroke to propel themselves through the water and may tread water or float.

 Bottom Contact and Resting.
 A participant may stand on the bottom or rest by holding an inanimate object such as a buoy, boat, rope or floating object.
 Excluding the bottom, a participant shall not use any inanimate object to gain forward progress.
 A violation of this section shall result in a variable time penalty, unless the Head Referee in his/her sole discretion determines that (i) the violation was substantial and resulted in an unfair time advantage, or (ii) the violation constituted endangerment.